 I’ve been “doing websites” for years and working on ways to grow traffic to those websites.
 These projects I work on tend to come up in casual conversation.
 I’m amazed that seemingly everyone I talk to, including business owners, know so little about how search engines work at a basic level.
 Why do you get the results you do when you “Google” something?

 As our conversation continues, I then start talking about the “keywords I’m targeting” and I see their eyes starting to glaze over.
-I realize that they have virtually no idea what I’m talking about.
+I realize that they have virtually no idea what I’m talking about and the meaning of keyword.

 This is the ‘curse of knowledge’ in action.
 It’s not that I’m on the cutting edge of the SEO or internet marketing industries, but after doing these things for a number of years I forget what it was like at the beginning.